neonkore/tllist/README.md

 Most C implementations of linked list are untyped.
 That is, their data carriers are typically `void *`.
-This is error prone since your compiler will not be able to help you correct your mistakes (_oh, was it pointer-to-a-pointer...
-I though it was just a pointer..._).
+This is error prone since your compiler will not be able to help you correct your mistakes (_oh, was it a pointer-to-a-pointer...
+I thought it was just a pointer..._).

 **tllist** addresses this by using pre-processor macros to implement dynamic types, where the data carrier is typed to whatever you want;